madgicweb/buddystream/readme.txt

 * Added dashboard to BuddyStream with some cool pie charts

 = 1.0.1 =
-* Initial release of Buddystream
+* Initial release of BuddyStream